rpnlatex v1.4.2

 z \zeta

-NOTE: The sequences ;; and :: can be used as alternatives to ,; and ,: to join two expressions with a semicolon or colon.
+NOTE: The sequence ;; can be used as an alternative to ,; to join two expressions with a semicolon, and ;: joins with a colon like ,:.

 $ Configuration